 - Much like their Chinese counterparts, many European alchemists in the Middle Ages sought to create the elixir of life.
 Often, this was done in parallel with attempting to create the Philosopher's Stone, as the ability to create the elixir of life was one of the many powers given to the mythical stone.
 A number of historical and pseudo-historical figures, such as Nicolas Flamel and St. Germain, were said to have created the Stone and the associated Elixir, and to have lived for centuries as a result.

-- Advanced Dungeons And Dragons 1st/2nd Edition had two versions of this.
+- Dungeons & Dragons: AD&D 1st/2nd Edition had two versions of this.

 - Drinking a Potion of Longevity reduces the drinker's age by 1-12 years.
 However, each time one is drunk there's a 1% cumulative chance that the effect will be reversed, causing the drinker to become their true age.
 If this happens to someone who's extremely old, they can die of Rapid Aging on the spot.